Rajinder Singh (brigadier): Legacy

 For his valiant rearguard last-stand actions, Brigadier Rajinder Singh is remembered as the "Saviour of Kashmir".
 V.P.
 Menon, an Indian civil servant, had said of Brigadier Rajinder:

 "He and his colleagues will live in history like gallant Leonidas and his 300 men who held the Persian invaders at Thermopylae.
-It was but appropriate that when the Maha Vira Chakra decoration was instituted the first award should have been given (posthumously) to this heroic soldier."
+It was but appropriate that when the Maha Vir Chakra decoration was instituted the first award should have been given (posthumously) to this heroic soldier."

 Brigadier Rajinder's native hometown of Bagoona has been renamed as Rajinderpura.
 A park in Bagoona, Samba and Canal head Jammu have been named after Singh, called the "Brigadier Rajinder Singh Memorial Park" and Jammu city has paid tribute by renaming shopping road/street "Rajinder Bazar" in his honor.
 Both Brigadier Rajinder's birthday, 14 June, and day of martyrdom, 26 October, are celebrated.
 Locals honour Rajinder Singh's birth anniversary every year in his hometown.
 On 26 October 2018, the Government of Jammu and Kashmir and the Indian Army paid tributes at 'Brigadier Rajinder Singh Chowk' in Jammu.
 University of Jammu has an auditorium named after the Brigadier, while two schools in Samba district are also named after the Brigadier.

 Sainik Samachar reported that on 24 October 2018 a bust of Brigadier Rajindra Singh, presented by his family, was unveiled at the Badami Bagh Cantonment in Srinagar.
 Also at Badami Bagh Cantonment is the Rajindra Villa, now the Signal Regiment Officers' Mess.
 The entrance of the cantonment is also named after Rajinder Singh.
 Sainik Samachar also reported that the family visited Boniyar to pay homage at the Memorial where Brigadier Rajindra Singh died fighting.
 Over the years there have been calls to posthumously honour the Brigadier with India's highest gallantry award, the Param Vir Chakra.
 In 1999, at the Rajinder Singh Pura Memorial, George Fernandes, the then Minister of Defence, had said "I am in agreement [...] that he should have been given PVC".